JaneliaSciComp/jrc_intro_programming/01_the_command_line/markdown/01_what_is_the_shell.markdown

 At the prompt, type `echo $0` and press enter.  `echo` is a program that prints information to the screen, and `$0` is a variable representing the shell with which you are interacting, so the command should tell us which shell you are running.
 For OS X, you should see something like `/bin/bash`, and for Windows with Git Bash you should see something ending with `/sh.exe`.

 Let's download some files so that we can all navigate the same environment:
-  - Type `git <>` and press enter.
+  - Type `git https://github.com/williamrowell/jrc_intro_programming.git` and press enter.
-  - If any of the messages say error, ask for help.
+  - If you get any error messages, ask for help.